luisrodriguesphd/tdc-innovation-2023-nlp-overview/README.md

 ## 2. Covered Tasks and Available Codes
 [Back to ToC](#toc)

+Despite the large number of algorithms developed for NLP, there are just a few fundamentally different types of tasks that form the basis of most NLP applications and industry use cases.
+In this lecture it's covered the following NLP tasks, presenting what they are and some **code snippets for application in English and Portuguese**.

 ### Language Modeling

 This is the task of predicting what the next word in a sentence will be based on the history of previous words.